-The formality involved in the certification of the Electoral College vote places it well within the category of an official proceeding, even under the narrower legal definition of the term "proceeding."
+The formality involved in the certification of the Electoral College vote places it "comfortably within the category" of an official proceeding.
+See Perez, 575 F.3d at 169.
 Few events are as solemn and formal as a Joint Session of the Congress.
-That is particularly true for Congress's certification of the Electoral College vote, which is expressly mandated under the Constitution and federal statute.
-Required by law to begin at 1:00 pm on the January 6 following a presidential election, Congress's meeting to certify the Electoral College vote is both a "hearing" and "business conducted by ... [an] official body."
-See Black's Law Dictionary, "Proceeding."
+That is particularly true for the certification of the Electoral College vote, which is expressly mandated under the Constitution and federal statute.
+Required by law to begin at 1 pm on the January 6 following a presidential election, the certification of the Electoral College vote is both a "hearing" and "business conducted by . . . [an] official body."
+See Black's Law Dictionary, supra.
 The Vice President, as the President of the Senate, serves as the "presiding officer" over a proceeding that counts votes cast by Electors throughout the country in presidential election.
 3 U.S.C. § 15.
 As in a courtroom, Members may object, which in turn causes the Senate and House of Representatives to "withdraw" to their respective chambers so each House can render "its decision" on the objection.
 Id.
 And just as the judge and parties occupy specific locations in a courtroom, so too do the Members within the "Hall."
 See 3 U.S.C. § 16 (President of the Senate is in the Speaker's chair; the Speaker "immediately upon his left"; the Senators "in the body of the Hall" to the right of the "presiding officer"; the Representatives "in the body of the Hall not provided for the Senators"; various other individuals "at the Clerk's desk," "in front of the Clerk's desk," or "upon each side of the Speaker's platform").
-Congress's certification of the Electoral College vote, moreover, must terminate with a decision: Congress may not recess until "the count of electoral votes" is "completed," and the "result declared."
+The Electoral College vote certification, moreover, must terminate with a decision: no recess is permitted until the "the count of electoral votes" is "completed," and the "result declared."
 Id.
+In short, the certification of the Electoral College vote is a "proceeding before the Congress."
+See 18 U.S.C. § 1515(a)(1)(B).